akirawuc/chirpy/README.md

 <!-- Features -->
 ## :dart: Features :

 📰 Get personalized community feeds delivered straight to your Telegram.
-Your content, your way, effortlessly.
-🗞️ Chirpy distills event details into bite-sized summaries, saving you time without sacrificing the scoop 💬 Interact seamlessly with Chirpy.
-Generate replies, posts, likes, and shares as if you're talking to a friend.
+🗞️ Chirpy distills event details, saving you time without sacrificing the scoop 💬 Generate replies, posts, likes, and shares as if you're talking to a friend.

 <!-- Modes -->